Lucas-C/dotfiles_and_notes/misc/Software_Engineering/SoftwareDevelopmentBestPractices.md

 - Mature engineers seek out constructive criticism of their designs.
 - Mature engineers understand the non-technical areas of how they are perceived.
 - Mature engineers do not shy away from making estimates, and are always trying to get better at it.
+(another take on that subject from [Why "Agile" and especially Scrum are terrible]:
+The worst thing about estimates is that they push a company in the direction of doing work that’s estimable.
+Anything that’s actually worth doing has a non-zero chance of failure and too many unknown unknowns for estimates to be useful.)
 - Mature engineers have an innate sense of anticipation, even if they don’t know they do.
 - Mature engineers understand that not all of their projects are filled with rockstar-on-stage work.
 - Mature engineers lift the skills and expertise of those around them.